 A combination of beautiful coral reefs and numerous World War II wrecks, make the Solomon Islands a great place for diving.
 The Kinugawa Maru at Bonegi Beach is partially above water and can also easily be swum around by snorkellers.
 The appropriately named Ironbottom Sound has over a dozen wrecks to explore.

 The National Museum & Cultural Centre in Honiara is a good place to go and learn about the local culture.
 There are also several traditional houses constructed behind the museum, each in the style of a different province.
 Location: Mendana Ave, Honiara.
 Ph: (677) 22098.
-Open Mon-Fri 8:00am-4:30pm, Sat 8:00am-12:00pm.
+Open Monday-Friday 8:00am-4:30pm, Saturday 8:00am-12:00pm.

 The Mataniko and Tenaru Falls are both spectacular waterfalls on Guadalcanal.
 Mataniko's cave was a hideout for the Japanese during WWII.
 Both falls require a decent walk to access them.